PopFlaviuCiprian/Ansible_AWS/Readme.md

 ```

 - Create a inventory file locally with the hosts that will contain all the ip's where I want to install  Ansible and Docker.
-- Create a playbook that contains all the tasks: on controller_node install ansible and on nodes 1,2,3 install docker, where docker will pull an image from my repository in docker-hub and create a container and run one the container on each node.
+- Create a playbook that contains all the tasks: on controller_node install Ansible and on nodes 1,2,3, install Docker, where Docker will pull an image from my repository in docker-hub and create a container and run one container on each node.

 The project structure is shown bellow